rizwan192/flask-docker-starterkit/README.md

 And the project will start successfully 🚀

-Note: `debugpy` library will wait for the VSCode debugger to attach before running the `flask` server
+Note: `debugpy` will wait for the VSCode debugger to attach before running the `flask` server

 ## 🧪 Run tests